 Taking time off is very important!
 In addition to university holidays (not counting summer break–scientists can’t afford to take off three full months in the summer when most of our research gets done!), I expect you to be taking about 2 other weeks off whenever works out best for you.
 Please do let me know ahead of time and make an effort to schedule time off that does not conflict with important deadlines.

-If you are sick, stay home (a simple email or Teams message is a fine way to let me know).
-If you are well enough to do work, then feel free to talk to me about working remotely (this is a valid option even when you are not sick, but do check with me because you should not be working entirely remotely once the pandemic ends.
+If you are sick, stay home (a simple email or Discord message is a fine way to let me know).
+If you are well enough to do work, then feel free to talk to me about working remotely (this is a valid option even when you are not sick, but do check with me because you should not be working entirely remotely.
 Interaction is incredibly important for pushing forward in scientific research.)
 Just please don’t come in while you’re infectious and get everyone else sick too!

 In science it is very important to keep a record of your findings.
 Making mistakes is human and I can just about guarantee you will make mistakes during your research – I have certainly made countless already.
 To guard against being unable to catch mistakes and as part of the scientific method, it is imperative that you keep a laboratory notebook.
 Since we are a primary computational lab, a virtual format is appropriate and allows us easy access to each other’s lab notebooks and records.
 Currently, I am going to try out using Labstep but if this does not suit your needs, please let me know.
 It will help if you can suggest an appropriate alternative.
 Also, all code, including data analysis code and bash scripting, should be version-controlled and saved to the lab’s [Github repository]https://github.com/orgs/Mansbach-Lab).
 New projects should be based on the Shablona template, unless you have a preferred suggestion.

-To stay on track with meeting yours and my (and the university’s) goals, we will have weekly scheduled one-on-one meetings and weekly group lab meetings.
+To stay on track with meeting yours and my (and the university’s) goals, we will have biweekly scheduled one-on-one meetings and weekly group lab meetings.
 (If you’re sick, please don’t come to meetings!
 You need to get better, and I don’t want to get sick!
-Just let me know.).
-Individual meetings will last half an hour and group meetings will last an hour.
+Just let me know).
+Individual meetings will last forty-five minutes and group meetings will last an hour and a half.
 Before each individual meeting, I will ask that you fill out a summary of your weekly accomplishments, your goals for the following week, any problems you have run into and potential solutions you have come up with, and specific talking points you would like to cover (which can be anything that is not something we have agreed not to talk about, as per your individual mentor/mentee agreement with me).
 A simple template for these summaries is attached to this document.
 The purpose of the summary is not to make you feel bad if you don’t finish all your weekly goals (you probably won’t–that’s common and it’s okay!
 Reaching for more than you can get done is fine, it just means you’ll have some goals that end up being more monthly, yearly, etc), but just to make sure you are consistently aware of what you are working toward, as well as helping us make our individual meetings focused and fruitful.

-My plan for lab meetings is that we will meet once a week as a group for an hour, although this frequency may be a little lower in the very beginning when our group is very small.
-I will expect everyone to present on their research once a semester and also to present a “journal club presentation” once a semester.
-Research talks should aim at being 30-40 minutes with questions and journal club talks should aim at being 15-20 minutes with questions.
-I am also going to try to have mutual group meetings with other professors, including possible collaborators, so that you can get a feel for the different research topics and styles out there.
+My plan for lab meetings is that we will meet once a week as a group for an hour and a half.
+I will expect everyone to present on their research once a year and also to present a Problem once a year.
+Research talks should aim at being 30-40 minutes with questions and Problems should aim at being 15-20 minutes with questions.
+A Problem can be quite general–you could do a traditional journal club talk, where you present a paper, or you could ask for brainstorming on a particular data analysis you’re trying to do, or you could present a tutorial on a tool you’ve found to be useful.

 A result you find is not a result until it has been, at minimum, reported on (and preferably peer-reviewed).
 Writing and presentations are rarely finished products; it is not uncommon for a presentation to be re-used in evolving form for multiple years.
 It’s very difficult to disentangle research from communication, and that isn’t necessarily a bad thing.